DWI or DUI Manslaughter

 Most individuals in Texas know that driving under the influence of alcohol or drugs is inherently dangerous.
 It is also well understood that being arrested for DUI will have serious consequences, such as fines, a license suspension, and possible incarceration.
 Nonetheless, drunk and drugged drivers continue to cause hundreds of accidents that result in fatalities each year, according to the Governor’s Office of Highway Safety.
 This is a serious criminal offense referred to as intoxication manslaughter or DUI manslaughter.

-With offices in La Grange, our legal team has the knowledge and experience to handle your intoxication manslaughter charges.
+Our legal team has the knowledge and experience to handle your intoxication manslaughter charges.
 Well-versed in the applicable provisions of the Texas Penal Code, we have a proven track record of achieving successful outcomes in jury trials, as well as in plea negotiations with prosecutors.
 When you become our client, we will take the time to explain all of your rights, help you understand the law, carefully weigh the evidence against you, and choose the best line of defense.

 At Phil Baker, P.C., we believe in the fundamental principle of the criminal justice system, which is that anyone accused of a crime is innocent until proven guilty.
 We also know that you have a right to the first-rate legal representation we know how to provide.
 Our DUI defense attorneys will fight back against your intoxication manslaughter charges, and work tirelessly to protect your rights, your good name, and your future.